 Students requesting accommodations for this course due to a disability must provide a current Authorization for Accommodation (AFA) letter issued by the Office for Students with Disabilities (OSD) which is located in University Center 202 behind Center Hall.
-Students are required to present their AFA letters to Faculty] and to the OSD Liaison in the department in advance so that accommodations may be arranged.
-Generally, OSD emails me a letter with the provided accommodations and you will be cc'd on that email.
-That is sufficient for me to be informed, however, accommodations for extended time on in-person exams will be coordinated by you with the OSD liaison in the biology department.
+Students are required to present their AFA letters to Faculty (please make arrangements to contact me privately) and to the OSD Liaison in the department in advance so that accommodations may be arranged.

-Contact the OSD for further information: https://osd.ucsd.edu/Links to an external site.
+Contact the OSD for further information: https://osd.ucsd.edu/